petrikreus/comp-se-200-assignment/test_plan.md

     - Can be used when removing products from cart
 10. map.js
     - Can be used when mapping array item (products) into React components (S1)

+## What is not tested

+- No usability testing
+  - no access to the application
+- No system testing
+  - no access to the application
+- No testing of the files in `.internal/` folder
+  - regulated by the specification
+- Test files limited to 10 due to time constraints
+  - regulated by the specification
+- No testing of non-functional requirements
+  - due to the lack of specification

 # Tools